glandre/transformers/README.md

 **Assumptions:**

-In case of a battle between Optimus Prime and Predaking, the third line of the output, instead of displaying the surviving members of the losing team, displays 'No one survived'.
+- In case of a battle between Optimus Prime and Predaking, the third line of the output, instead of displaying the surviving members of the losing team, displays `'No one survived'`.

-In case of equal number of participants in the two teams, the third line of the output, instead of displaying the surviving members of the losing team, displays 'No losing team'.
+- In case of equal number of participants in the two teams, the third line of the output, instead of displaying the surviving members of the losing team, displays `'No losing team'`.

-In case no one of the losing team survived, displays:
+- In case no one of the losing team survived, displays:
-  Survivors from the losing team (<Losing Team>): No one
+  `Survivors from the losing team (<Losing Team>): No one`

-In case of a draw:
+- In case of a draw:
-  - The second line of the output, instead of displaying the winning team, displays 'Draw'
+  - The second line of the output, instead of displaying the winning team, displays `'Draw'`
-  - The third line of the output, instead of displaying the surviving members of the **losing team**, displays the surviving members.
+  - The third line of the output, instead of displaying the surviving members of the **losing team**, displays `No losing team`.

-Based on the following rule 'The team who eliminated the largest number of the opposing team is the winner'
+- Based on the following rule **'The team who eliminated the largest number of the opposing team is the winner'**
-  - If after all battles the the number of eliminated for both teams are equal, then the war ends in a draw even if there is a team with more members.
+  - If after all battles the the number of eliminated for both teams are equal, then the war ends in a **draw** even if there is a team with more members.

   For instance: if it's a team of 2 vs. a team of 1 and the first and only battle ends in a draw, then, the war ends in a draw.

-Both the winning team and the remaining of the losing team are displayed in order of their rank, not necessarily in the order they were inserted.
+- Both the winning team and the remaining of the losing team are displayed in order of their rank, not necessarily in the order they were inserted.

 ## Instructions to Install